What to Expect: Your HOA and Solar Panels

-HOAs are private entities created either by a real estate company or a group of household owners in a particular community.
-Their role is to manage the homes belonging to members of the association for marketing and sales purposes.
+HOAs are private entities created either by a real estate company or a group of homeowners in a particular community.
+An HOA’s role is to manage the homes belonging to members of the association for marketing and sales purposes.

-Solar panel installations are one of the many things that HOAs may try to control.
-So, if you’re looking to acquire solar panels in the future, you’ll benefit from learning about any restrictions that might affect your installation.
+Solar panel installations are one of the many factors that HOAs may try to control.
+So, if you want to acquire solar panels in the future, you’ll benefit from learning about any restrictions that might affect your installation.

 Here, we’ll explore state-specific HOA restrictions on solar panels to help you stay informed as a homeowner.

 Can My HOA Stop Me From Installing Solar Panels?